bordeltabernacle/bordeltabernacle-hugo/content/go/aligning-text-in-go-with-tabwriter.md

 ```

 How nice is that, `tabwriter` I mean, heaven knows how amateurish my code is!
-Needless to say it's huge improvement on my original.
-I'm not sure if there's a
+Needless to say it's a huge improvement on my original.
+I'm not sure if there's
-performance hit, when there's just a few interfaces there's no noticeable
+a performance hit, when there's just a few interfaces there's no noticeable
 difference in loading them all into the writer before flushing them out rather
 than printing them as they are created.
 Maybe if someone was using it with a
 substantial amount of interfaces then it might make a difference, but then if